Azure/FTALive-Sessions/content/data/Synapse_SQL/SQL Serveless Pool/Serverless_Table_Partitioning.md

-## Synapse Serverless SQL pool - Partitioned Data

-Partitioning can improve scalability, reduce contention, and optimize performance.
-It can also provide a mechanism for dividing data by usage pattern.
-For example, you can archive older data in cheaper data storage.

 ## Why Partitions ?

-- Improve performance
-    - Optimizes your per-query amount of data processed, it reduces cost and improve performance
+Because it optimizes your per-query amount of data processed, it reduces cost and improve performance Serverless is billed based on Data processed, and Data processed consists of:
-- Improve Security
-  - You can separate sensitive and nonsensitive data into different partitions and apply different security controls
-- Improve flexibility
-  - maximize administrative efficiency.
-For example, you can define different strategies for management, monitoring, backup and restore and other administrative tasks based on the importance of the data in each partition.

-Data processed consists of the following quantities:

 - Amount of data read from storage.
 This amount includes:
   - Data read while reading data.